Lego pneumatics: Pneumatic tubing

 Tubing is simply the means by which air power is transferred through the circuit.
 Tubing can connect to a switch, air tank, T-junction, cylinder, pump, distribution block, or flex-hose.

 Flex-hoses aren't actually considered pneumatic pieces; they were designed as part of the Technic system for a different purpose, but Lego fans have discovered that pneumatic tubing actually fits over flex hoses pretty well, so many people use them as tubing extenders whenever they are needed.
 Flex hoses are more rigid than tubing.

 Lego pneumatic came in an uncut form in earlier sets, and were required to be cut into smaller pieces using scissors.
 In newer sets, such as the 8049 technic tractor and log loader, the 8110 Unimog U400, the 42053 Volvo EW160E Digger and the 42043 Mercedes Benz Arocs 3245, the tubes are already cut to size.

 Pneumatic T-junction

 A T-junction is a very small piece that allows three pieces of tubing to connect into one junction, essentially splitting (or joining) airflow from two hoses into one.
 These only allow 1:2 branching, but by combining T-junctions, any number of branches can be achieved (i.e.: one tube can branch into three by using two T-junctions).

 Air tank

 Air tanks are an important piece to most larger pneumatic designs, as they allow air power to be easily stored for later retrieval.

-The air tank was available in sets from 1997 until 2006.
+The original blue air tank was only available in 3 regular sets in 1997 and 1998.
+One of these sets was re-released in 2001 and 2004.
+From 1998 until 2002 it was also available in Lego Dacta and supplementary sets.